 Preschoolers (4-6 years old): $37/day

 Our facility is licensed by the State of Nevada Childcare licensing.
 Our license is posted on site.
-Should you have any questions or concerns about our facility’s license, please contact Megan Harasha at [email protected]
+Should you have any questions or concerns about our facility’s license, please contact Karen Best at [email protected]

-As per the State of Nevada’s Childcare ratios, we will be sure to follow these guidelines.
-It is our goal to have a 2:1 ratio.
-With this in place, we will have only 2 children per AmeriCorps member.
+Kit’s Valley Childcare will follow State of Nevada’s Childcare ratios.
+It is our goal to maintain a 2:1 ratio.
+With this in place, we will strive to maintain 2 children per staff member.
 This will help with our trauma-informed services, allowing for trust to be built amongst both the children and the member.
 We also see that this will help both children to work on their social-emotional skills alongside their school readiness skills.

 Our facility is open from 9 am to 6 pm, Monday through Friday.